 As you have probably realised Disability Living Allowance (DLA) is the key that opens the door to other support and funding.

-Did the DLA give their reasons for refusing your daughter?
+Did the Department of Work and Pensions (DWP) give a reason for refusing your daughter?
 If so, have you considered appealing?

-The DLA do get things wrong sometimes - this may be due to something that wasn't put on the form - even the words you use can make a big difference!
+The DWP do get things wrong sometimes - this may be due to something that wasn't put on the form - even the words you use can make a big difference!

 I'm not sure where you live but there are organisations our there who can help you make another application.